 The internship program in Pediatric Behavioral Health is designed to prepare advanced doctoral students for the practice of clinical psychology in integrated healthcare settings with child and adolescent populations.
-The program is designed build upon trainee's competencies in each of the following professional-wide competencies identified in the APA SoA:
+The program is designed build upon trainee's competencies in each of the following professional-wide competencies identified in the APA SoA, specifically within the context of practicing clinical psychology in integrated healthcare settings with child and adolescent populations:

+A. Research

-- A. Research - Demonstrates the substantially independent ability to critically evaluate and disseminate research or other scholarly activities (e.g., case conference, presentation, publications) at the local (including the host institution), regional, or national level. - B. Ethical and legal standards - Be knowledgeable of and act in accordance with each of the following: - \circ the current version of the APA Ethical Principles of Psychologists and Code of Conduct; - Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and Relevant professional standards and guidelines. - Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas. - Conduct self in an ethical manner in all professional activities. - C. Individual and Cultural Diversity - An understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves. - Knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service.
+- Demonstrates the substantially independent ability to critically evaluate and disseminate research or other scholarly activities (e.g., case conference, presentation, publications) at the local (including the host institution), regional, or national level. - Demonstrates the substantially independent ability to critically evaluate research from both psychologically and medically-oriented sources and disseminate to both psychological and medical audiences at the local, regional, or national level. - B. Ethical and legal standards - Be knowledgeable of and act in accordance with each of the following: - the current version of the APA Ethical Principles of Psychologists and Code of Conduct; - Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and

+- o Relevant professional standards and guidelines. - Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas. - Conduct self in an ethical manner in all professional activities. - Be knowledgeable of and recognize the interplay between the APA Ethical Principles and laws governing health service psychology with the ethics and legal standards of medical healthcare, recognizing conflicts as they arise and apply ethical decision making in order to resolve dilemmas.